-Becky Moulder is the Senior Instructional Design Project Leader for the IDEA Courseware Team at Wharton Computing.
+Becky Moulder is the inaugural Senior Instructional Design Project Leader for the IDEA Courseware Team at Wharton Computing.
 She has worked as an instructional designer and Canvas admin for the University of Pennsylvania since April 2015 and previously worked with the Penn Libraries Courseware team.
 She is passionate about using design and technology for exceptional teaching and learning.
 Becky holds an M.S. in Instructional Technology from Chestnut Hill College and a B.A. in English/Professional Writing and Public Relations from Kutztown University.